District of Columbia Fire and Emergency Medical Services Department: History

+September 11, 2001 Pentagon Attack

+During the September 11 Attacks, an aircraft was flown into the west side of the Pentagon in Arlington County, Virginia.
+While the Arlington County Fire Department had primary jurisdiction for the response and aftermath of the attack, DCFD units responded to the Pentagon to provide mutual aid.
+At approximately 09:46 AM EST, the Fire Communications center dispatched several units to the White House for a reported plane crash into the structure.
+After an investigation, this alleged White House attack was unfounded.
+At approximately 09:48 AM EST, the Fire Communications Center sent several more units to the Pentagon to assist Arlington County Fire Department.
+In the end, DCFD sent over 40 units (fire suppression, ambulances, and other specialized fire vehicles) to assist with the Pentagon response, and countless more personnel over the course of several days to assist with the aftermath and cleanup of the site.

-2010s budget and maintenance problems
+2010s Budget and Maintenance Problems

 In January 2010, The Washington Examiner reported that, in a major management failure, the agency failed to budget for seniority pay in its fiscal 2010 budget, causing a $2 million shortfall.
 After a hiring freeze left 130 positions unfilled, the department was projected to spend $15.4 million in fiscal 2010 (2.5 times the budgeted amount).
 More than 75 percent of the agency's budget goes to salaries and fringe benefits.

 Problems with vehicle maintenance also worsened after 2010.
 The department lost track of the location of reserve vehicles, and sometimes listed fire engines as available for duty when they had been stripped for parts and sent to the junkyard.
 In 2012, the agency hired a consultant at a cost of $182,000 to create an accurate database of vehicle status and location.
 Both the D.C.
 Council and the District of Columbia's inspector general have strongly criticized the department's record.
 The District of Columbia Firefighters Association, Local 36, and the International Association of Firefighters (IAFF) have argued that the problem lies with poor management, while DCFEMS has said the problems either cannot be accounted for or are the result of rank-and-file incompetence or neglect.

 In July 2013, more than 60 DCFEMS ambulances were out of commission due to maintenance issues, and the department was forced to hire a private ambulance service to provide staffing at a Major League Baseball game.
 On August 8, 2013, a DCFEMS ambulance ran out of fuel while part of President Barack Obama's motorcade, and ended up stranded on the South Lawn of the White House (EMS personnel said they reported a broken fuel gauge months ago, while DCFEMS said workers failed to fill the vehicle with gasoline.)
 On August 13, 2013, two DCFEMS ambulances caught fire—one while delivering a patient to MedStar Washington Hospital Center, the other while responding to an emergency call at an apartment building on Benning Road SE (another ambulance was dispatched to take the patient to the hospital.)